joosingh/joosingh.github.io/research.md

 # Research

+My research primarily focuses on engineering biomaterials for localized disease management across various applications.
+Currently at CMU I employ synthetic tools to design a variety of materials such as soft hydrogels to robust bone cements spanning a range of biomedical applications.
 My current research efforts at CMU focus on the following research problems:

 ---